1996 San Diego Chargers season: Week 10: at Indianapolis Colts

-Week 11
+Week 11: vs. Detroit Lions

 Stan Humphries had a successful return to the starting lineup, and San Diego overcame another slew of penalties to win their second straight.
 After Humphries found Martin for a 32-yard touchdown on 2nd and 24, Barry Sanders scored touchdowns on consecutive drives to put Detroit ahead.
 The Lions led 14–10 on the stroke of halftime, but Humphries lofted a high pass into the end zone as the clock ran out, which eluded several Detroit defenders and nestled in the arms of Andre Coleman for a 46-yard touchdown.
 It was the second time Humphries had completed a Hail Mary pass on Monday Night Football, having done the same against Miami three seasons earlier.

 San Diego carried their momentum on into the second half, where Alfred Pupunu caught a touchdown on their first drive, and Carney kick a field goal on their second.
 Carney had the chance to make the game almost safe with 5 minutes to play, but missed a 49 yarder, and Don Majkowski led Detroit the other way for a touchdown.
 An onside kick recovery by Junior Seau allowed San Diego to run out all but 9 seconds of the clock.

 Humphries went 24 of 32 for 311 yards, three touchdowns and no interceptions.
 Martin had 8 grabs for 113 yards and a score.
 Leonard Russell had his most productive day as a Charger, with 80 yards on the ground and a further 33 through the air.
 San Diego outgained Detroit 406–222, but were flagged for 129 yards on 11 penalties; on the three Lions touchdown drives, penalties outcounted for 35, 30 and 24 yards respectively.